-Taxpayers and their related parties, within the meaning of sections 267(b) and 707(b), may rely on the rules in §1.163(j)-2(d)(3), §1.163(j)-6, §1.163(j)-10(c)(5)(ii)(D)(2), or §1.469-9(b)(2) of these Proposed Regulations for a taxable year beginning after December 31, 2017, and before 60 days after the final version of these Proposed Regulations is published in the Federal Register, provided that taxpayers and their related parties consistently follow all of the rules of §1.163(j)-2(d)(3), §1.163(j)-6, §1.163(j)-10(c)(5)(ii)(D)(2), or §1.469-9(b)(2) of these Proposed Regulations, as applicable, for such taxable year and for each subsequent taxable year beginning before 60 days after the final version of these Proposed Regulations is published in the Federal Register.
-See also §1.163(j)-2(k)(2), §1.163(j)-10(f)(2), and §1.469-11(a)(1) and (4) of these Proposed Regulations.
+Taxpayers and their related parties, within the meaning of sections 267(b) and 707(b), may rely on the rules in § 1.163(j)-6 of these Proposed Regulations for a taxable year beginning after December 31, 2017, and before 60 days after the Treasury Decision adopting these rules as final regulations is published in the Federal Register, provided that taxpayers and their related parties also apply the rules of § 1.163(j)-6 in the Final Regulations and consistently follow all of those rules for that taxable year and for each subsequent taxable year.
+See also $\S 1.163(j)-6(p)(2)$ of these Proposed

+Regulations.

-Taxpayers and their related parties, within the meaning of sections 267(b) and 707(b)(1), who choose to apply the Final Regulations (as defined in the Explanation of Provisions) published concurrently in this issue of the Federal Register at XX F.R.
-XXXX to taxable years beginning after December 31, 2017, and before 60 days after the date the Final Regulations are published in the Federal Register, may rely on §§1.163(j)-7 and 1.163(j)-8 of these Proposed Regulations for those taxable years.
-Taxpayers who choose not to apply the Final Regulations for those taxable years may not rely on either §1.163(j)-7 or 1.163(j)-8 of these Proposed Regulations for those taxable years.
-For any taxable year beginning on or after 60 days after the date the Final Regulations are published in the Federal Register and before 60 days after the date the Treasury Decision adopting these Proposed Regulations as final regulations is published in the Federal Register, taxpayers and their related parties, within the meaning of sections 267(b) and 707(b)(1), may rely on §§1.163(j)-7 and 1.163(j)-8 of these Proposed Regulations provided they consistently follow all of the rules of §§1.163(j)-7 and 1.163(j)-8 for such taxable year and for each subsequent taxable year beginning before 60 days after the final version of these Proposed Regulations is published in the Federal Register.
-See also §§1.163(j)-7(m) and 1.163(j)-8(j) of these Proposed Regulations.
+Taxpayers and their related parties, within the meaning of sections 267(b) and 707(b)(1), who apply the Final Regulations published elsewhere in this issue of the Federal Register to a taxable year beginning after December 31, 2017, and before 60 days after the date the Final Regulations are published in the Federal Register, may rely on §§ 1.163(j)-7 and 1.163(j)-8 of these Proposed Regulations for that taxable year, provided the taxpayers and their related parties also rely on §§ 1.163(j)-7 and 1.163(j)-8 of these Proposed Regulations and apply the Final Regulations for each subsequent taxable year.
+Taxpayers who choose not to apply the Final Regulations to a taxable year beginning after December 31, 2017, and before 60 days after the date the Final Regulations are published in the Federal Register may not rely on either § 1.163(j)-7 or 1.163(j)-8 of these Proposed Regulations for that taxable year.
+For any taxable year beginning on or after 60 days after the date the Final Regulations are published in the

+Federal Register and before 60 days after the date the Treasury Decision adopting these Proposed Regulations as final regulations is published in the Federal Register, taxpayers and their related parties, within the meaning of sections 267(b) and 707(b)(1), may rely on §§ 1.163(j)-7 and 1.163(j)-8 of these Proposed Regulations provided they consistently follow all of the rules of §§ 1.163(j)-7 and 1.163(j)-8 for such taxable year and for each subsequent taxable year beginning before 60 days after the Treasury Decision adopting these Proposed Regulations as final regulations is published in the Federal Register.
+See also §§ 1.163(j)-7(m) and 1.163(j)-8(j) of these Proposed Regulations.
+Taxpayers and their related parties who rely on § 1.163(j)-7 of these Proposed Regulations for any taxable year ending before November 13, 2020 can make a CFC group election or a safeharbor election even if the deadline provided in § 1.163(j)-7(e)(5)(iii) or (h)(5)(i) of these Proposed Regulations has passed.
+Such taxpayers and their related parties are permitted to make the election on an amended Federal income tax return filed on or before the due date (taking into account extensions, if any) of the original Federal income tax return for the first taxable year ending after November 13, 2020.